 Doctors evaluate hair loss elsewhere on the body (such as the eyebrows, eyelashes, arms, and legs).
 They look for rashes that may be associated with certain types of alopecia and for signs of virilization in women such as a deepened voice, hirsutism, an enlarged clitoris (the smaller female organ that corresponds to the penis), and acne.
 They also examine the thyroid gland.

 |PrintOpen table in new window

 Testing is usually unnecessary if a cause is identified based on the doctor's examination.
-For example, male-pattern and female-pattern hair loss generally requires no testing.
-However, if hair loss occurs in a young man with no family history of hair loss, the doctor may question him about anabolic steroid use and other drugs.
-If women have significant hair loss and have developed masculine characteristics, blood tests are done to measure levels of the hormones testosterone and dehydroepiandrosterone sulfate (DHEAS).
+For example, male-pattern or female-pattern hair loss generally requires no testing.
+However, if hair loss occurs in a young man with no family history of hair loss, the doctor may question him about use of anabolic steroids and other drugs.
+Women who have significant hair loss and who have developed masculine characteristics are asked whether they use prescription or illegal drugs and undergo blood tests to measure levels of the hormones testosterone and dehydroepiandrosterone sulfate (DHEAS).
 If the doctor's examination detects signs of other hormonal abnormalities or other serious illness, blood tests to identify those disorders may be needed.